seanpersaud/datadog_support_koerber/README.md

 You will need to update the password information in the file.

-Once the file is in the correct directory, please restart your agent with the command sudo systemctl restart datadog-agent, from there navigate to the Datadog UI and see if you're able to receive metrics from your jboss instance.
+Once the file is in the correct directory, please restart your agent with the command sudo systemctl restart datadog-agent, from there navigate to the Datadog UI and see if you're able to receive metrics from your jboss instance